aldovillasr/coderland-test/README.md

 # coderland-test

-Please execute it by using

-Clean and Install with Maven
+Please execute it by using clean and Install with Maven

 ```bash
   mvn clean install